JCSDA-internal/ioda-converters/src/ncep/README.md

                    -i  <name of the input BUFR file>                       \
                    -ot <observation type>                                  \
                    -d  <date in YYYYMMDDHH>                                \
-                   -l  <yaml file name (optional)>                         \
+                   -l  <yaml file name>                                    \
                    -o  <output filename in nc (optional)>                  \
                    -Th <thining length (optional, to be removed)>          \
                    -Pr <BUFR or prepBUFR format (optional, to be removed)>

 ** Maximum number of messages "-m" is optional.
 If -m is set, the output only contains the first m messages.
 If -m is not set, the whole bufr file is converted.

-** Yaml file "-l" is optional.
-If -l is set, the program will use the yaml file chosen by user.
-If -l is not set, default "bufr2ioda.yaml" will be used.
-At this moment, "bufr2ioda.yaml" is only a small sample.
-** The yaml files for some ncep bufr tanks were already created, and they are named by bufrtank names, e.g., if you are working on b001/xx001, please choose -l NC001001.yaml.
+** Yaml file "-l" is required.
+The yaml files for some ncep bufr tanks were already created, and they are named by bufrtank names, e.g., if you are working on b001/xx001, please choose -l NC001001.yaml.
 These files are located at: lib/pyiodaconv/config

-** If user named yaml file does not exist in the lib/pyiodaconv/config directory, a new yaml file will be created in the same lib/pyiodaconv/config directory, user can modify that yaml file if needed.
+** If user named yaml file does not exist in the lib/pyiodaconv/config directory, a new yaml file will be created in the same lib/pyiodaconv/config directory.
+User might need to modify their own yaml file to be able to run this program.

 ### Example:

-`ncep_classes.py -m 5 -p /path/to/the/datafile -i xx007 -ot NC001007 -l NC001007.yaml -d 2020031012`
+`ncep_classes.py -m 5 -p /path/to/the/datafile/ -i xx007 -ot NC001007 -l NC001007.yaml -d 2020031012`

 ## Attention:
 If the following error shows up: